bradflaugher/AI-101/README.md

 * Working in Tech: Stereotypes in Tech
 * Working in Tech: Phil Jackson's Team Composition
 * History: A historical perspective on technological adoption
+* History: Languages, Python and C in particular.
+SPEED TEST!
 * History: BERT, GPT3 and self-driving cars.
 * History: Intro to Bias: Mugshot.com, Reggie Bush's W.A.G.
 Model